rooberrydev/rooberrydev/README.md

 👨🏽‍💼 3 years of experience in small to medium sized startups and tech education providers
 👀 Currently looking for a new role, ideally in tech for good
+📖 Exploring the world of machine learning with a potential career shift to data engineering/machine learning in mind

 📍 Based in London
 📄 Visa Status - Indefinite Leave to Remain - no work visa needed